JBrummans/Google-Form-Dynamic-Pdf-Email/README.md

 # Google Form Dynamic PDF Creation and Email

 This Google script creates a PDF based on a Google form response, attaches to an email and emails listed recipients.
-In addition it also inserts an ID column into the responses spreadsheet and generates a unique ID for reach response.
-The script has been designed to be as dynamic as possible allowing it to be quickly copied for use in other projets.
+In addition it also inserts an ID column into the responses spreadsheet and generates a unique ID for each response.
+The script has been designed to be as dynamic as possible allowing it to be quickly copied for use in other projects.

 ## Quick Start